Pakz001/html5examples/3D/threeTest/Test/Readme.md

 book19 = Hud using a secondary camera and viewport clipping.<br>
 book21 = World with camera keyboard control and buggy? touch controls.<br>
 book22 - World with camera fpsfly control and collision camera/world.<br>
+book23 - World with camera fps with basic gravity and map collision<br>